digitalbiblesociety/browserbible/README.md

 To make this happen, there are two ways to view the same biblical content

-* *Mobile Version* - The mobile version uses [http://www.jquerymobile.com/](jQuery Mobile) to navigate through the Bible chapter by chapter
+* *Mobile Version* - The mobile version uses [jQuery Mobile](http://www.jquerymobile.com/) to navigate through the Bible chapter by chapter
 * *Desktop Version* - The desktop version is a multipane application based off ideas at [http://biblewebapp.com/](http://biblewebapp.com/)

 ## Credits